THE BUSINESS PROBLEM & REQUIREMENT

-Implement geolocation, which allowed locations to be displayed on a map and for the platform to be able to analyze the restaurant locations’ activity on a regional, state, and city level.
+- Implement geolocation, which allowed locations to be displayed on a map and for the platform to be able to analyze restaurant locations’ activity on a regional, state, and city level

-AccelOne’s team was composed of the following 5 technical roles:
+AccelOne’s team was composed of the following five technical roles:

-The project was kicked off and iterated with SousZen management, a UX design agency, and the food and beverage customer’s MX team.
+The project was kicked off and iterated with the client’s management, a UX design agency, and the food and beverage customer’s MX team.
 Scrum methodology plus weekly sprints and demos were employed.
 During these sessions, all stakeholders provided feedback, which was reflected in the next sprint.

 The combination of input from AccelOne’s software architect and lead engineers resulted in a clean solution architecture for the application infrastructure, which enabled rapid programming of the solution to meet the client’s deadline for deployment.
 Modern communication and project management (PM) tools like GitHub, Slack, Zoom and Youtrack were used during delivery in order to keep the real-time team communication frequency high.

 During the delivery process, the team discovered several opportunities to create new pieces and features to add to the platform build in order to enhance the platform’s user experience.